-In 2008, the Company took an additional charge of \$141 thousand as it was determined that due to the downturn in the commercial real estate market in Long Island and with only a short time remaining on our lease that it would be unlikely to secure another subtenant.
+In 2008, the Company took an additional charge of \$141 thousand to fully reserve for the remaining costs of the lease, as it was determined that due to the downturn in the commercial real estate market in Long Island and with only a short time remaining on our lease that it would be unlikely to secure another subtenant.

-11. Quarterly Results of Operations (Unaudited)
+12. Quarterly Results of Operations (Unaudited)